drseergio/photofs/README.md

 the Linux kernel will ensure that all updates to the underlying files are automatically reflected.

 photofs allows the images to be edited through the virtual view.
-Furthermore, there is hack to fool exiv2 library into believing that it can create temp files in the same folder as the image.
-This is implemented so that qeytaks program can operate directly in the photofs virtual view.

 photofs is licensed under GPLv3